Serbian police break up people-smuggling gang, find migrants - NewsBreak

 Serbian police break up people-smuggling gang, find migrants

-BELGRADE, Serbia (AP) — Serbia’s police broke up a people-smuggling gang near the border with Hungary early on Tuesday, and found various weapons and hundreds of passports and other documents taken from migrants trying to reach Western Europe, officials said.
+Serbia's police broke up a people-smuggling gang near the border with Hungary early on Tuesday, and found various weapons and hundreds of passports and other documents taken from migrants trying to reach Western Europe , officials said.

 Police also discovered 120 migrants, including women and children, during the operation in the area of Mali Horgos, a statement said.